 This Compensation Discussion and Analysis provides information about the Corporation's executive compensation objectives and processes and discusses compensation decisions relating to its named executive officers ("Named Executive Officers") listed in the Summary Compensation Table that follows.
-During its fiscal year ended February 29, 2020, the following individuals were Named Executive Officers (as determined by applicable securities legislation) of the Corporation:
+During its fiscal years ended February 28, 2022 and February 28, 2021, the following individuals were Named Executive Officers (as determined by applicable securities legislation) of the Corporation:

-- Hugh M. (Mac) Balkam, President and Chief Executive Officer; and - Carmelo Marrelli, Chief Financial Officer.
+- Hugh M. (Mac) Balkam, President and Chief Executive Officer; - Carmelo Marrelli, Chief Financial Officer; - John DeDecker, Vice-President Exploration (from March 1, 2021).